ragingrooster/ragingrooster.github.io/_drafts/Adload.md

 layout: post
 title: Adload Sample, Part 1: Static Analysis
 ---
 Happy New Year!
-Excuse my absense, while I have been away taking FOR508: Advanced Digital Forensics, Incident Response, and Threat Hunting, GIAC Certified Forensic Analyst (GCFA), and of course enjoying the holidays.
-Now that's all over I'm back to show you some static analysis of a macOS trojan I found today while conducting some research.
-Hope you enjoy and as always shoot any questions, or comments to ragingroosterrem@gmail.com.
+Excuse my absense, while I have been away taking studying for GCFA and enjoying the holidays.
+Now that's all over I'm back to show you some static analysis of a macOS trojan I found today.
+Hope you enjoy and please send any questions, or comments to ragingroosterrem@gmail.com.
+Thanks!

 ### Tools Used:
 - macOS High Sierra virtualized with Virtualbox